openstack/glance/doc/source/cli/glancescrubber.rst

     leave it unset), you must include the same setting in your **glance-scrubber.conf** or the scrubber won't be able to determine the locations of your image data.

+``restore``
+    reset the specified image's status from'pending_delete' to 'active' when the image is deleted by mistake.

 ``[database]``
     As of the Queens release of Glance (16.0.0), the glance-scrubber does not